-Do I need to register for IFTA in New Jersey?
+Do I need to register for IFTA in

 The state of New Jersey considers an IFTA qualified motor vehicle as one that is designed, used, or maintained for the transportation of persons or property that have: